Generate Ground Control Points

 Dataset

-For workflows related to DOM production, use the cloud amount data in Set Image Path.
+For workflows related to DOM production, use the cloud amount data from Set the Image Path.

-For workflows related to DSM production, use the cloud amount data in Set Image Path (DSM/DEM).
+For workflows related to DSM production, use the cloud amount data from Set Image Path (dsm/dem).

 DatasetVector

-Building Area Available after selecting Semantic Culling of Non-Ground Points.
-Selected by default.
-This means building areas will be automatically identified, and ground control points in these areas will be removed.
-If not selected, ground control points in building areas will be retained.
+Building Area Available after Semantic Culling of Non-Ground Points is checked.
+Checked by default, meaning building areas will be automatically identified and ground control points within these areas will be culled.
+If unchecked, ground control points in building areas will be retained.
 Boolean

 Output Result